Cisco-UKI-DevX/Ansible-Lab-Guide/README.md

 * Benefit from community built example playbooks and roles to help accelerate development
 * Communicate securely with network hardware over SSH or HTTPS

+### Pre-requesites

 ## Exercise 0 - Installing Ansible

 Ansible is supported on Windows, MacOS and Linux platforms.
-In this exercise we'll explore the simple installation process on each platform to prepare our working environment.
+In this exercise we'll explain the simple installation process on each platform to prepare our working environment.
+In the guide we'll use Linux but the commands

 ### Linux installation